WP-Autoplugin/wp-autoplugin/README.md

 - Generate plugins using AI
 - Fix and extend existing plugins
 - Full control over the generation process
-- Supports for multiple AI models (OpenAI and Anthropic)
+- Support for multiple AI models (OpenAI and Anthropic)
 - View the list of generated plugins for easy management

 ---